AsulaAman/azure-sql-terraform-project/README.md

 **Prerequisites**
 Before running the Terraform scripts, ensure you have the following prerequisites:
-Azure CLI installed and configured with the necessary permissions.
+Azure CLI is installed and configured with the necessary permissions.
-Terraform installed on your local machine.
+Terraform is installed on your local machine.
 Bash shell access to your local machine.

 **Getting Started**